lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 The use of constrained nodes in networks often also leads to constraints on the networks themselves.
-However, there may also be constraints on networks that are largely independent from those of the nodes.
+However, there may also be constraints on networks that are largely independent of those of the nodes.
 We therefore distinguish "constrained networks" from "constrained-node networks".